After-Shock/Cloudbox-wiki/Unionfs-Cleaner.md

 UnionFS Cleaner moves all your content in `/mnt/local/Media/` (see [[Paths|Paths#unionfs_cleaner]]) to Google Drive after the folder reaches a certain threshold.
 This was first set during initial install of Cloudbox via the [[settings.yml|Configuring Settings]] file, but can also be changed after (see below).

 When Sonarr or Radarr upgrade your media files, they delete the previous ones.
 When that data is still on the local server, it is deleted, immediately, but when it has been moved to Google Drive, it is unable to do so because it is mounted as read-only (via Plexdrive).
 Instead, UnionFS creates a whiteout file (a blank `filename.ext_HIDDEN~` file) that makes the file invisible.
 But the media will still exist on Google Drive.
-To resolve this, UnionFS Cleaner will scan for these whiteout files, and remove them from Google Drive, keeping your content free of duplicates.
+To resolve this, UnionFS Cleaner will scan for a whiteout file, remove the corresponding file from Google Drive, remove it's _HIDDEN~ file, and as a result, keep your content free of duplicates.

 ## UnionFS Cleaner Config